simonebufalini/secur_p2p_chat/README.md

 #define PORT 51810
 #define MAX_BUF_SIZE 1024
 ```
-- Lasst, but not least, we define the IP and the DIR of the tracker (this should be customizeed accordingly - in the future will write a setupper to aumatically do this when building from source)
+- Last, but not least, we define the IP and the DIR of the tracker (this should be customizeed accordingly - in the future will write a setupper to aumatically do this when building from source)
 ```C
 #define PATH_TRACKER_DIRECTORY "http://13.53.40.109:8080/home/ubuntu/apple/"
 #define TRACKER_SERVER_IP "13.53.40.109"